On Structural Properties and Adjacency Spectrum of Coprime Graph of Integers: Preliminaries

 A graph $G$ is represented by $G=(V,E)$ where $V$ denotes the vertex set of $G$ and $E$ denotes the edge set of $G$.
 Two vertices are considered to be \textit{adjacent} if there is an edge between them.
 A \textit{complete graph} with $n$ vertices, denoted by $K_n$ is a graph in which each pair of distinct vertices are adjacent.
 A \textit{path} $P$ of length $k$ in a graph $G$ is an alternating sequence of vertices and edges $v_0, e_0, v_1, e_1, v_2, e_2, \ldots, v_{k-1}, e_{k-1}, v_k$, where $v_i's$ are unique vertices, and $e_i$ is the edge joining $v_i$ and $v_{i+1}$.
 If $v_0=v_k$, $P$ is considered a \textit{cycle} with length $k$.
 The \textit{girth} refers to the length of the shortest cycle in $G$.
 A graph $G$ is considered \textit{connected} if there is a path connecting any two vertices $u,v\in V$.
 The term \textit{disconnected} graph refers to a graph that is not connected.
 In a connected graph $G$, the \textit{distance} between two vertices $u,v$, indicated by $d(u,v)$, is the length of the shortest path between $u$ and $v$.
 The diameter of a connected graph $G$ is defined as diam$(G)=\max\{ d(u,v):u,v\in V\}$.
 A \textit{planar} graph can be immersed in the plane, meaning its edges intersect only at their endpoints.
 The \textit{crossing number} of a graph $G$ denoted by $\text{cr}(G)$ is the minimal number of edge crossings in a planar drawing of $G$.
 If the graph is planar, then its crossing number is $0$.
 The crossing number of the complete graph $K_n$ and complete bipartite graph $K_{m,n}$ are still not known for all $m,n$.
 Several problems on crossing number of a graph have been discussed in \cite{erdos1973crossing}.
 Finding the crossing number of a graph is an NP-complete problem \cite{garey1983crossing}.
 Readers may refer to \cite{schaefer2012graph} for a survey on the crossing number of a graph.
 The \textit{vertex connectivity} $\kappa(G)$ of a graph $G$ is the least number of vertices that may be removed to create a disconnected graph.
 We define a disconnected graph's connectivity as $0$.
 A \textit{triangulated} graph has an edge connecting two non-adjacent vertices in each cycle of length four or more.
 A graph's \textit{clique number} refers to the size of its greatest complete subgraph.
 A graph is said to be \textit{bipartite} if its vertex set can be partitioned into two disjoint sets $P$ and $Q$ such that any edge in the graph will have one of its end-points in $A$, and the other in $B$.
 A \textit{complete bipartite graph} denoted by $K_{m,n}$ is a special kind of bipartite graph in which there exists an edge between every vertex of $P$ and every vertex of $Q$.
 The \textit{adjacency matrix} of a graph having vertices $v_1, v_2, \dots, v_n$ is an $n\times n$ matrix whose $(i,j)^{\text{th}}$ entry is $1$ if there is an edge between $v_i$ and $v_j$ and it is $0$ otherwise.
 The adjacency matrix of $G$ is denoted by $A(G)$, and it is a symmetric matrix.
 Consequently, the eigenvalues of $A(G)$ are real numbers.
 Let the eigenvalues of $A(G)$ be denoted by $\lambda_1\le \lambda_2\le \lambda_3\le \cdots\le \lambda_{n-1}\le \lambda_n$.
 The largest eigenvalue of $A(G)$, i.e. $\lambda_n$ is known as the \textit{spectral radius} of $G$.
-The remaining results in the paper depend on the following theorems. \begin{theorem}\cite[Theorem $6.2.2$]{west2001introduction} [\textbf{Kuratowski's Theorem}] A graph is planar if and only if it does not contain a subdivision of $K_5$ or $K_{3,3}$. \end{theorem}
+The remaining results in the paper depend on the following theorems.
+The remaining results in the paper depend on the following theorems.